Learning My Father’s Language

 Yes, all these things were in English.
 But I believe we were there because something about the Irish language, for us, sets it apart.
 By the 1960s and ’70s, hopes for the complete revival of Irish had been diverted into something more humble, but with radical implications.
 Preserving Irish took on the character of a voluntary and local resistance to globalization and the reordering of all culture by commerce.
 Its preservation requires the courage to embrace an identity that could not be bought and sold.
 I think that is why the experience of coming together to learn this language subtly encouraged us to shed this cumbersome emotional armor, this generational pose of ironic distance from everything, even ourselves.

 And to shed it means to recognize the deeper truth about my little foray into this quixotic “useless” language.
 The die-hard clerical Gaelic Leaguer Reverend O’Hickey complained of the failure to preserve the language: “Are the Irish people going to endure this?
 If so they deserve the worst that has ever been said of them.
-They are a people without spirit, without national self-respect, without racial pride, a poor, fibreless, degenerate emasculated, effete race—eminently deserving of the contempt of mankind.”
+They are a people without spirit, without national self-respect, without racial pride, a poor, fibreless, degenerate, emasculated, effete race—eminently deserving of the contempt of mankind.”
 I know how the culture around me wants me to respond to a statement like this: with a knowing, dismissive snort.
 If I’m to respond to it intellectually at all, it is as an academic.
 “Well, O’Hickey is echoing common tropes about masculinity and nationalism and such and such.”
 If I am to respond the way my education would prompt me, I would say that O’Hickey is being intolerably absolutist.

 What the culture insists I am not supposed to do is read those words and feel an honest conviction flooding my heart and stealing my breath.
 What I am not supposed to do is make vows to wake up your grandchildren each morning with “Tà an maidan ann.
 Múclaígí anois, a thaiscí!”

 Many language learners say that they find a new personality in their second language.
-Already I can see the Irish language gives me access to another part of myself, one that doesn’t feel so needful of admiration, that doesn’t couch itself in layers of irony and hide behind hand-waving verbal acts of self-creation.
+Already I can see that the Irish language gives me access to another part of myself, one that doesn’t feel so needful of admiration, that doesn’t couch itself in layers of irony and hide behind hand-waving verbal acts of self-creation.
 I’m determined to learn Irish, because it forces me to be a child and to grow up again.
 It allows me to become the kind of person who can utter simple convictions and mean them: I bought those Irish-language books for my daughter, because my mother bought the same books for me.
 I struggle to learn the Irish language, because she struggled to learn it.
 Because she wanted me to learn it.
 Because our little routine at night was for her to tell me to “dún un doras,” and we would exchange an “oíche mhaith!” before I went to bed.
 Because the history of being Irish is setting yourself an impossible task, then failing to do it over and over again, until one day it is accomplished.
 My mother tried.
 I will try again.
 This isn’t mere sentiment.
 The speech being Irish, the heart must needs be Irish.

 It might cost a little money for me to learn a dying language, to graft it onto the tongue of the man of this house.
 But then the transaction stops being commercial.
 My children learn it freely, something Irish that is not a product or a brand that fades, but that becomes its own treasure, letting us live off the wealth it generates over a lifetime.